 1. Uber Suggest

 Uber Suggest is owned by Neil Patel, a well-known internet influencer, NY Times bestselling author, and marketing entrepreneur.
 Anything endorsed or owned by Neil Patel you’ve got to have.
-As stated on Uber Suggest’s home page, the tool enables you to glean insights into strategies other marketers are using, helping you to improve your own techniques to gain an edge.
+As stated on Uber Suggest’s home page, the tool enables you to glean insights into strategies other marketers are using.
+This will help you improve your own techniques in order to gain an edge.

 The SEO difficulty number shows you how competitive your keyword is.
 The higher the number, the more difficult it will be to rank for.
 The paid difficulty score gives you insight into how steep the paid search competition is.
 If the number is quite high, it will be harder to rank for, and you’ll pay more money.